mvysny/mvysny.github.io/_posts/2018-10-12-the-dreaded-vaadin-session-has-expired.md

 you've already been using.
 To compare those two, please check the [Long Polling vs WebSocket](../long-polling-vs-websockets/) article.

+## Two Vaadin app instances in the same web container

+Fredi Šarić was kind to send his experience with this topic.
+Fredi has two Vaadin app instances in the same web container, both using websockets.
+With his kind consent I'm posting his experiences below.

+I've encountered the same problem where I would start two instances of the Vaadin app (with the Jetty embedded server) and once I open the second app the session on the first would expire.
+I've gone through all of the possible explanations you provided but none matched the description of my problem, except the one without solution "Unstable Session ID".
+When I would send a first request to the server I would have one JSESSION cookie value, and by the time the app loads it would have the other.

+I'm pretty sure the reason for this is that browsers will store the cookies in a CookieStore under the host key, hence both sites will have access to the same CookieStore and the same cookies.

+When we start the second application (after the first has been started and loaded by the browser), we will send the JSESSION cookie which is already stored in the browser.
+This sessionId will not be present in the Jetty's SessionManager and it will create a new session and put the session id in the `Set-Cookie` header of the response.
+This new sessionId will then overwrite the previous one for both applications.
+Then on the next heartbeat of the first application we will get a `403 session expired` response (because heartbeats are handled differently from the normal request which would create a new session).
+The  WS communication will still work up until that point since it uses a cookie that was set when we initiated the connection.
+Then the vaadin app will close the WS connection since it thinks the session has expired.

+An easy solution is to disable heartbeats in the dev mode or use different cookie names for the session in different applications, or maybe opening a second app in a different browser or an incognito mode.

 # Something Else

 There may always be something else that's wrong.
 For example I vaguely remember